ciro3/ciro3/README.md

 * 🌍  Based  in British Columbia
 * 🧠  Learning to code (CS50)
-* 🤝  Open to collaborating on environmental sustainability and data science projects
+* 🤝  Open to collaborating on environmental & sustainability projects

 ### Socials